Who Dares Challenge Cooper’s Safety Rules?

 We don't encourage it.
 We look for every opportunity to avoid it.
 We never take it lightly.
 But we don't categorically reject it either.

 Instead of teaching people to never even consider the possibility that innocents could be put at risk from a line of fire we've been forced into, then finding ourselves unprepared for a situation where they have no choice, we should make all the risks and all the safeguards we need in such situations part of our training.

-Our Rule #2 - Never point your gun at anything you can't justify putting at risk.
+Our Rule #2 - Never point your gun at anything you can't justifiably put at risk.

 Cooper's Rule #3 - Keep your finger off the trigger until your sights are on the target.

 I actually heard Col. Cooper contradict himself on this.
-He stood in front of a class and said "As I start to raise my gun, I move my finger to the trigger, so I can break the shot as soon as I get on target.", which makes total sense.
+He stood in front of a class and said "As I start to raise my gun, I move my finger to the trigger, so I can break the shot as soon as I get on target."
+And that makes total sense!

 We do everything we can to shave fractions of a second off our draws and hundredths off our splits.
 Why would we train combative students to wait until they have a proper sight picture before moving their finger to the trigger.

 Our Rule #3 - Keep your finger off the trigger until your gun is oriented where it's tactically safe to do so.